 Excellent point.
 Chad, where can people get more information about yourself and The Man’s Diet book?

 Yes.
-If you just Google my name, the site will be there, all of the stuff will be there on that first page.
-And then if you go on chadhowsefitness.com, you will see on the shop page you will see The Man Diet.
-You can kind of look at the page, see if it’s for you and you are going to learn a lot of stuff on that page as well.
+If you Google my name, the site will be there, and all the stuff will be on that first page.
+And then, if you go to chadhowsefitness.com, you will see on the shop page you will see The Man Diet.
+You can look at the page and see if it’s for you, and you will also learn a lot of stuff on that page.

 Chad, thank you very much for your time.

 I appreciate it, Rick.
 Thanks for having me on.